d2l-ai/d2l-en/chapter_computational-performance/auto-parallelism.md

     torch.cuda.synchronize()
 ```

+:begin_tab:`mxnet`
 This is somewhat inefficient.
 Note that we could already start copying parts of `y` to the CPU while the remainder of the list is still being computed.
 This situation occurs, e.g., when we compute the (backprop) gradient on a minibatch.
 The gradients of some of the parameters will be available earlier than that of others.
 Hence it works to our advantage to start using PCI-Express bus bandwidth while the GPU is still running.
 Removing `waitall` between both parts allows us to simulate this scenario.
+:end_tab:

+:begin_tab:`pytorch`
+This is somewhat inefficient.
+Note that we could already start copying parts of `y` to the CPU while the remainder of the list is still being computed.
+This situation occurs, e.g., when we compute the (backprop) gradient on a minibatch.
+The gradients of some of the parameters will be available earlier than that of others.
+Hence it works to our advantage to start using PCI-Express bus bandwidth while the GPU is still running.
+In PyTorch, several functions such as `to()` and `copy_()` admit an explicit `non_blocking` argument, which lets the caller bypass synchronization when it is unnecessary.
+Setting `non_blocking=True` allows us to simulate this scenario.
+:end_tab:

 ```{.python .input}
 with d2l.Benchmark('Run on GPU1 and copy to CPU'):